hugovelasquez/travel-app/README.md

 - Android Studio

 # To Do:
+1. Dropdown bzw.
+Autocomplete when entering fromCountry and toCountry (Autocomplete textView)
 1. Consider continent
-1. Dropdown bzw.
-Autocomplete when entering fromCountry and toCountry
 1. Add new cityloc input fields to xml layout
 1. Last trip of multi-stop trip: only kms count towards statistics
 1. Statistics